What is MPLS?

 Why not just keep using this solution ?
 In high developed countries, Internet has become so fast and stable it satisfies every industry.

-Here are some points that MPLS not only makes sense, but is an only option for a stable connection:
+Here are 4 points that MPLS not only makes sense, but is an only option for a stable connection:

 Some areas are simply too remote with too few people to justify the cost of a cable infrastructure for an Internet provider.
 A fiber solution is just not economical enough, so only 4G solutions are available.